buildtool/build-tools/README.md

 Take a look at the build-tools-example repository (*TODO link*) to try it out.

+### Project structure
+The project folder must be a [Git](https://git-scm.com/) repository, with a least one commit.

+There must be a `k8s` directory in the root of your project.
+This directory contains all the `yaml` files used to describe the Kubernetes tasks needed to run this service.
+Environment specific files can be handled in two different ways depending on personal preference.
+They can either be located in sub-directories, for example `k8s/local` for local setup.

+    $ cd projecct
+    $ tree
+    .
+    └── k8s
+        ├── deploy.yaml
+        ├── local
+        │   ├── ingress.yaml
+        │   └── setup.sh
+        └── prod
+            └── ingress.yaml

+Or they can be defined using a `-<environment>` suffix, i.e. `ingress-prod.yaml`

+    $ cd projecct
+    $ tree
+    .
+    └── k8s
+        ├── deploy.yaml
+        ├── ingress-local.yaml
+        ├── ingress-prod.yaml
+        └── setup-local.sh

+### Configuration
+Configuration and setup is done in `.buildtools.yaml` files.
+Those files must be present in the project folder or upwards in the directory structure.
+This lets you create a common `.buildtools.yaml` file to be used for a set of projects.
+The `.buildtools.yaml` files will be merged together, with the file closest to the project being applied last.

+Example:

+    $ pwd
+    ~/source/
+    $ tree
+    .
+    ├── customer1
+    │   ├── project1
+    │   └── project2
+    └── customer2
+        └── project1

+Here we can choose to put a `.buildtools.yaml` file in the different `customer` directories since they (most likely) have different deployment configuration.

+    $ pwd
+    ~/source/
+    $ cat .buildtools.yaml
+    registry:
+      dockerhub:
+        repository: sparetimecoders
+    environments:
+      - name: local
+        context: docker-desktop
+        namespace: default

+    $ cd customer1
+    $ cat .buildtools.yaml
+    environments:
+      - name: prod
+        context: production
+        namespace: default
+        kubeconfig: ~/.kube/config.d/production.yaml

+    $ cd project2
+    $ cat .buildtools.yaml
+    environments:
+      - name: staging
+        context: staging
+        namespace: project2

+    $ build -printconfig

+    $ cd ..

+    $ build -printconfig

+Context and namespaces must be provided/created/configured elsewhere.

 ### Example

 After [installing](#installation) the tools, clone the build-tools-example repository (*TODO link*), cd into it and execute the `build` command.

     $ build